Do you ask what the proper limit is to wealth? It is first to have what is necessary, and second, to have what is enough.Seneca, Letter II.

 So here’s the recipe: recognize what is necessary and forget about the rest (at least for now).
 Find ways to obtain skills that would allow you to meet at least some of these needs without needing to exchange money for them, and, voila!, you’re even further on your way to financial independence.
 Take pleasure in investing ethically and consuming responsibly, and learn to recognize the folly of unchecked consumption and growth for growth’s sake.
 Focus on what you have, or what you are creating, rather than on what you perceive to be lacking.

-There’s a lot of ways to go about things, but working more to pay for more typically leads us to being distracted by the things that surround us and leave us with very little free time for enjoyment and meaningful reflection.
+There’s a lot of ways to go about things.
+Working more to pay for more is one, but typically leads us to being distracted by the things that surround us.
+This also results in little free time for enjoyment and meaningful reflection.

-Instead, we must spend and consume more sustainably now so that there will be anything left to consume in the future.
-And maybe this does mean less economic growth in the future than in the past, but as we should have learned in 2008, it is better to back off slowly on the reigns than to run full tilt off the cliff ahead.
+Instead, we must spend and consume more sustainably now so that there will be something left to consume in the future.
+And maybe this does mean less economic growth in the future than in the past.
+But as we should have learned in 2008, it is better to back off slowly on the reigns than to run full tilt off the cliff ahead.
 It will seem even more foolish when considering all the road signs posted for many miles leading to the cliff.

 Perhaps we will have been too busy texting to see them.